sovrin-foundation/sovrin-rfc/text/steward-selection-algorithm/README.md

 ### Key Concepts

-In the context of this RFC, a __problem__ is any adverse condition that might challenge the health of a node.
-For example, a network brownout might be a _problem_.
+In the context of this SIP, a __problem__ is any adverse condition that might challenge the health of a node.
+For example, a brownout of a node's network connection might be a _problem_.

 A __fault__ is a problem that leads to an individual node not adding value to the consensus process.
 For example, if a node loses power, it is no longer able